ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 TODO: IMAGE

-That may seems useless for now, but keep in mind that the value of a variable can be modified, assigned from user inputs, computed, and more.
+That may seem useless for now, but keep in mind that a variable's value can be modified, assigned from user inputs, computed, and more.
-We are only beginning and are going to explore variables in more details in future articles about arithmetic, concatenation, interpolation, user input, and more.
+We are only beginning and will explore variables in more detail in future articles, most likely in everyone.
-Variables are foundational to programming languages, including C#.
+Variables are foundational to programming.

 Next, it is your turn to try it out.

 ## Exercise

-Before moving on, to practice the use of C#, I'd like you to create a program that write the following output to the console.
+Before moving on, to practice the use of C#, I'd like you to create a program that writes the following output to the console.

 ```text
 ------------------